-- Wash soft items (eg clothing, bedding and children's toys) on a 60°C cycle with detergent.
+- Wash soft items (like clothing, bedding and children's toys) on a 60°C cycle with detergent.
 If you suspect problems with your drainage system, it is recommended that a launderette be used for washing large quantities of clothes and linens until your waste-water system has been checked.

 - Wash clothes used for cleaning on a separate cycle from your other clothes.

 How to clean safely